Manchester United free from Mourinho's 'chaotic control': Fans react to 'inevitable' sacking

 Former England striker and former United player Michael Owen said: "Inevitable is the word I'd use.
 Mourinho had to go in the end.
 Simply not getting anywhere near enough out of his players."

-Rio Ferdinand, who won the Premier League title with Manchester United in his first season at the club, said the time as come from fresh ideas at Old Trafford.
+Rio Ferdinand, who won the Premier League title with Manchester United in his first season at the club, said the time has come for fresh ideas at Old Trafford.

 "Right now is the right time .. things aren’t improving and he has taken it as far as he can," said Ferdinand on Instagram.